clerisy47/ANN-in-C/README.md

 Feel free to modify and expand upon this code to create more complex neural networks or integrate it into larger projects.

 # License
-This project is protected by the MIT License.
+This project is protected by the  GNU GENERAL PUBLIC LICENSE.
 See the LICENSE file for more details.

 # Credits
 * This project was created by Utsav Acharya, Nishan Adhikari, Shrine Sigdel and Roshan Rijal.